GeorgeOrtiz-IT/azure-remote-connect/README.md

-For the image we chose Windows 10 because this machine will just be on a client for Windows 10, so select this image, for the size, this depends on your needs and how fast you want your virtual machine to operate, but I chose this one, and for username, chooser a username you won't forget and do the same for your password, keep track of it.
+For the image we chose Windows 10 because this machine will just be on a client for Windows 10, so select this image, for the size, this depends on your needs and how fast you want your virtual machine to operate, but I chose this one, and for username, choose a username you won't forget and do the same for your password, keep track of it.

 ![Screenshot 2025-04-04 051410](https://github.com/user-attachments/assets/7f89a869-0e02-4a3b-81d6-b7f789c87ecc)